lmriccardo/libcnet/Note.md

 - [] TCP Packet (Header + Payload)
 - [?]
 UDP Packet (Header + Payload)
 - [x] Decoder for already implemented Packets
-- [] Update the crafter for TCP and UDP
-- [] Update the sender to TCP and UDP
 - [?]
+Update the crafter for TCP and UDP
+- [?]
+Update the sender to TCP and UDP
+- [?]
 Create a receiver
 - [?]
 Check for memory safetiness using Valgrind
 - [] Maybe we should create a Thread also for the sender
 - [] Fragmenter for UDP Packets
 - [] Implements a simple Linked Lists for UDP Fragments and other application
 - [] Add context to the functions (e.g., `__attribute__ ((__noreturn__))`)
+- [] Add Documentation Strings to Function declaration in .h files

 Legend: